ulif/diceware/docs/manpage.rst

 -----------

 ``diceware`` is a passphrase generator that generates passphrases by concatenating words randomly picked from wordlists.
+It supports also real dice for passphrase generation.

 It is based on the proposals of Arnold G. Reinhold on http://diceware.com.